Tyler Walker (footballer): 2015–16 season

-Owing much to a shortage of strikers and manager Dougie Freedman's willingness to give youth an opportunity, Walker played a number of games at the beginning of Forest's 2015–16 season.
+Owing much to a shortage of strikers and manager Dougie Freedman's willingness to give youth an opportunity, Walker played some games at the beginning of Forest's 2015–16 season.
 This included a start in the League Cup, a 4–3 defeat by Walsall at the City Ground on 11 August; a game in which he scored his second goal in professional football.

 On 24 March, Walker joined League One club Burton Albion on loan until the end of the 2015–16 season, where he would link-up with former Forest striker and Burton manager Nigel Clough.
 Walker made his Burton debut four days later as a half-time substitute in a 2–0 defeat at Millwall.
 In 'The Brewers' following game on 2 April, he came off the bench to score an injury-time equaliser in a 1–1 draw with Bury at the Pirelli Stadium.
 He returned to Forest at the end of the season having made six appearances for Burton Albion, scoring one goal.

 2016–17 season

-Speaking in August 2016, new Forest manager Philippe Montanier stated that he was unable to assess Walker due to an injury that left him unable to play a part in pre-season.
+In August 2016, new Forest manager Philippe Montanier stated that he could not assess Walker due to an injury that left him unable to play a part in pre-season.
 On 31 August, Walker signed on loan with EFL League Two side Stevenage for the remainder of the 2016–17 season.
 He made his debut in a 6–1 win over Hartlepool United at Broadhall Way on 2 September; he scored a brace in the match, the first of which was an overhead kick from close range – this performance earned him a place on the EFL team of the week.
 On 4 October, Walker scored on his debut in the EFL Trophy in a 2–2 draw with Brighton & Hove Albion's U-23 side.
 Having scored four goals in his first six games for 'The Boro', Walker missed a home game against Plymouth Argyle on 8 October after picking up a "freak injury" in training.
 He eventually made his return from injury as a substitute in a 4–2 home defeat to Colchester United on 31 December.
 Speaking after the match, manager Darren Sarll admitted that he "forgot just how good" Walker was.